-The Price Band and minimum Bid Lot size for the Offer will be decided by our Company and the Selling Shareholders, in consultation with the BRLMs, and advertised in all editions of the English national daily newspaper The Financial Express, all editions of the Hindi national daily newspaper Jansatta, and Surat edition of the Gujarati daily newspaper Gujaratmitra & Gujaratdarpan (Gujarati being the regional language of Gujarat, where our Registered and Corporate Office is located), each with wide circulation, respectively, at least two Working Days prior to the Bid/ Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available at the websites of the Stock Exchanges.
+The Price Band and minimum Bid Lot size for the Offer was decided by our Company and the Selling Shareholders, in consultation with the BRLMs, and advertised in all editions of the English national daily newspaper The Financial Express, all editions of the Hindi national daily newspaper Jansatta, and Surat edition of the Gujarati daily newspaper Gujaratmitra & Gujaratdarpan (Gujarati being the regional language of Gujarat, where our Registered and Corporate Office is located), each with wide circulation, respectively, over two Working Days prior to the Bid/ Offer Opening Date and was made available to the Stock Exchanges for the purpose of uploading on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, was pre-filled in the Bid cum Application Forms available at the websites of the Stock Exchanges.

-The Offer Price shall be determined by our Company and the Selling Shareholders in consultation with the BRLMs, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+The Offer Price was determined by our Company and the Selling Shareholders in consultation with the BRLMs, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.